Introduction to the British Isles

 When did Ireland leave the UK?

 Ireland left the United Kingdom on the 6th of December, 1922 after it officially became the Irish Free State.
 At that point, Ireland became a self-governing dominion that was no longer a part of the UK.
+Northern Ireland was created as a separate entity in 1921 following the partition of the island.
 To mark this change, the UK later renamed itself as “the United Kingdom of Great Britain and Northern Ireland” in 1927.

 Was Ireland ever a part of Great Britain?